 There are numerous choices available in today’s market.
 Before purchasing, it is good practice to see which accessories are compatible with your hearing aid.
 In addition, it’s important to consider the difference between basic, everyday accessories and optional ones, which might be more of a convenience than a need.

 In terms of must-have hearing aid accessories, batteries top the list.
 While some manufacturers offer rechargeable hearing aids, the majority of devices require disposable hearing aid batteries.

 Hearing aid batteries are available in four different sizes and are dependent upon which style and size of hearing aid an individual uses.
 The four common sizes hearing aids come in, from smallest to largest are: 10, 312, 13 and 675.

 To combat confusion and make it easier for the hearing aid wearer to purchase batteries, the four different sizes are generally color coded.
 While size 10 hearing aid battery packages are usually color-coded yellow, size 312 are marked with a brown color, size 13 are designated by an orange color and size 675 is labeled using blue.

 Hearing aid batteries are a required accessory as the device relies on them to function.
-The life of a hearing aid battery depends on a number of factors, including: size and features of the hearing technology and hours of daily use.
+The life of a hearing aid battery depends on a number of factors, including: size, features of the hearing technology and hours of daily use.
 Based on 16 hours of daily use, on average, a hearing aid battery will last anywhere from five to 14 days.

 Because hearing aid batteries are an ongoing purchase with hearing devices, check with your hearing healthcare professional regarding battery clubs for purchasing batteries on a monthly basis.
 It is advised to always carry back-up hearing aids in the event your device stops working.

-Wax prevention tools or kits are used to help stop or slow recurring, damaging amounts of earwax from forming in the canal and then clogging the ports of a hearing aid.
-These are usually composed of drops you put in your ear and are used daily.
+Wax prevention tools or kits are used to help stop or slow recurring, damaging amounts of earwax from forming in the canal and clogging the ports of a hearing aid.
+These are usually composed of drops you put in your ear daily.